25 Foil Pack Camping Meal Ideas for Your Spring Adventure Under the Stars

 Kids go crazy for our Grilled Italian Sausage & Veggies packets!
 We use mild Italian sausages cut into bite-sized pieces mixed with kid-friendly veggies like corn, bell peppers, and potatoes.

 The secret is letting the little ones build their own packets at camp.
 We set out all the ingredients in bowls and let them choose what goes inside their personal dinner pouch.
-They love the ownership and are more likely to eat everything they’ve packed themselves!

 What’s the secret to making the perfect steak in a foil packet over a campfire?